Reese Witherspoon, Jim Toth announce plans to divorce

 Witherspoon and Toth have one son together and they said he remains their biggest priority, asking for privacy.

-The statement’s authenticity was confirmed by a Witherspoon representative.
+Messages to representatives for Witherspoon and Toth were not immediately returned.
 No records of a divorce filing could be found in Los Angeles Superior Court.

 Witherspoon was previously married to actor Ryan Phillippe, with whom she has two children.